 - Setting up the 3D implant is easy.
 The 3D reconstruction fits perfectly into the patient’s anatomy.

 - Little pain that can be treated with analgesics, so the patient can be comfortable and functional

 Poland Syndrome is a rare anatomic defect caused by a malformation of the homolateral hand and manifests as the absence of the pectoral muscle.
 This absence can be complete or partial and is most often visible to the naked eye because there is a clear asymmetry at the level of the chest.

 Poland Syndrome occurs in men (characterised by a depression under the clavicula) and in women (characterised by a breast asymmetry).
-Fortunately, this defect can be fixed through surgery.
+Fortunately, this defect can be fixed through surgery with Poland syndrome implants.
 Results are definitive and recovery time is very fast.

 Pectus excavatum treatment is reserved for people who are not happy with the way their chest looks and are, thus, concerned with their body image.
 To be more precise, the surgical procedure addresses young people as well as adults who suffer from psychological discomfort.
 The treatment equally addresses people who have trouble exercising due to shortness of breath.
 The heart or lung function is not affected, but there have been peculiar cases.